Theodore Wilson: Career

 After the series was canceled, Wilson made various TV guest appearances in episodes of The White Shadow (he also wrote a 1980 episode), Enos, Gimme a Break!, The Golden Girls, and What's Happening Now.
 In 1986, he had a role as Jim-Jam on another short-lived series, The Redd Foxx Show.
 Wilson continued to work throughout the late 1980s and early 1990s, appearing in Alien Nation, Dallas, Family Matters, Tales from the Crypt, Gabriel's Fire, Mama's Family, and Quantum Leap.
 He was also featured in several motion pictures including The Hunter (1980), Blake Edwards's A Fine Mess, That's Life! (both 1986), and Mel Brooks's Life Stinks (1991).
 Wilson made his last onscreen appearance in Blood In Blood Out, a 1993 crime drama released after his death.

 Personal life

-Wilson had two children with actress Joan Pringle.
-Wilson and Pringle were co-stars together during the second season of the television series That's My Mama.
+Wilson had three children, Theodore Jr., Robert and Nicole.
+The latter two children were with actress Joan Pringle, Wilson's co-star during the second season of the television series That's My Mama.
 Pringle was named executrix of Wilson's estate when he died in 1991.